Orodan/personal-website/content/articles/creating-personal-website-with-nuxt.md

 # Creating my personal website with nuxt

 Welcome to my first blog post using the content module offered by nuxt !
-In this post I'll describe my first real experience with Nuxt.
+In this post I'll describe my first real experience with Nuxt creating my personal website.

 ## The project

 First, the project.
 My project was something I had in mind for a long time, but never managed to find the time to do : a simple personal website to gain visibility on the web and show a bit of what I do.
 The confinement in France had one positive impact on me : I got started with this project.
-I had a rough idea of what I wanted in this website : a resume of what my work experiences and skills ; a list of way to contact me and a blog section where I could start writing.
+I had a rough idea of what I wanted in this website : a resume of what I do, my work experiences and skills ; a list of way to contact me and a blog section where I could start writing.

 ## Why Nuxt ?